This tutorial shows multiple ways to remove whitespace characters from a given string in Perl.

 trim(string)

-Here is an example to remove the start and end whitespace characters from the string
+Here’s an example to remove leading and trailing whitespace characters from a string

 use String::Util 'trim';